dgnsrekt/datawatts/README.rst

 Datawatts
 =========

-Randomly streams a mix from https://www.musicforprogramming.net/ and an Alan Watts lecture.
+**Datawatts** randomly streams a mix from https://www.musicforprogramming.net/ and an Alan Watts lecture.

 .. image:: datawatts.png